 The next day, 63 days after his death, Oschwald was finally sealed in his coffin and moved into the completed burial vault.

-The crypt of Father Oschwald with the Chapel of Our Lady of Loretto on the hill above
+Crypt of Father Oschwald, with the Chapel of Our Lady of Loretto on the hill above.

 The Salvatorian Priests & Brothers arrived at St. Nazianz in 1896 to continue what Oschwald had started.

 Oschwald remains in the mausoleum at the base of the hill, overlooking a cemetery full of priests.
 Legends of a “Catholic mystic cult” whose “secret practices” drove them from their home in Germany to found St. Nazianz still persist today.

 JFK Prep & Salvatorian Seminary

 The old Salvatorian Seminary, now known as JFK Prep, is a huge abandoned building rumored to be haunted by the tortured souls of kids who suffered at the hands of abusive nuns.